 - The 2003 NFL Draft pt 2

-The Jaguars continued downward with a 5-11 record, their fourth losing record in a row.
-This earned the Jags the 9th pick in the 2004 Draft.
-The Jags had ten draft picks.
+The Jaguars took advantage of the easiest schedule in the NFL to a 12-4 record, yet they still didn’t win the AFC South.
+This earned the Jags the 28th pick.
+The Jags had only six draft picks.
 I will go over each selection and say something concerning the player, if deserving.
 I will also bring up any missed opportunity where the Jags, with hindsight on my side, could have made a better selection.
-I will also bring up anything interesting related to the draft…Jaguar or not.
-As Jim Croce once famously sang…”If I could save time in a bottle…”
+I will also bring up anything interesting related to the draft…Jaguar or not. ”

-Please return later today as I continue reviewing the Jaguars 2004 NFL Draft from the fourth round on.
+Please return as I continue reviewing the Jaguars 2006 NFL Draft from the fifth round on.